 Vermont furniture makers work with cherry more than any other wood.
 They are considered America's authority on high end, fine cherry furniture.
 Over the years we've learned a lot from them and have written it all down in the form of tips and advice, furniture articles and blog posts.

 You can feel pretty confident that any furniture made in America from North American Black Cherry hardwood is eco-friendly.
 On the other hand, Brazilian cherry furniture is made from tropical wood (not cherry at all, but it's been given that trade name) which may well have been illegally clear cut from the planet's rapidly disappearing rainforests.
 Read: Wood Furniture is Linked to Global Forest Conservation.

 When a black cherry tree is sawn you can see in a cross section that there is lighter grain close to the tree’s bark (sapwood) and darker grain close to the tree’s center (heartwood).
 Many people prefer the darker color, so furniture makers try to make visible parts of furniture (like a table top) with heartwood.
 Non-visible parts (like the bottom of a table top) typically have more sapwood.
-Read: Natural Cherry Wood Furniture: Grain Variations, grades of cherry wood
+Read: Grades of cherry wood.